NCAR/lrose-core/docs/download/homebrew_install.mac_osx.md

   https://github.com/NCAR/lrose-core/releases
 ```

-Choose from the available distributions.
+Choose from the appropriate distribution.

 <a name="install"/>